DataBiosphere/dsub/docs/compute_resources.md

 ## Disks

-By default, `dsub` launches a Compute Engine VM with a boot disk of 10 GB and an attached data disk of size 200 GB.
+By default, `dsub` launches a Compute Engine VM with a boot disk of 10 GB (30 GB for `google-batch`) and an attached data disk of size 200 GB.

 To change the boot disk size, use the `--boot-disk-size` flag.<sup>(\*)</sup>